westrada04/Viamericas-Technical-Challenge/README.md

 1. Start by creating a git repository on your github profile for your submission.
 Alternatively you can fork the following repository. `https://github.com/Viamericas/Viamericas-Technical-Challenge`
 2. If you clone the repository, make sure to change its `remote` and upload it to your github profile.
 Once you have completed, please email us a link to the repository.
 3. Additional points if you make modular commits and include proper commit messages along the way.
+4. Please work on the folders included, based on which part you are going to do.

 # General Instructions and Guidelines